VeinDevTtv/gt3-tracker/README.md

 - Implements form validation for all auth forms
 - Provides clear error feedback to users
 - Includes "remember me" functionality for persistent sessions

-## AI Assistant Setup
-The app includes an AI-powered assistant with support for multiple providers:

-### OpenAI Configuration
-1. Obtain an API key from OpenAI: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
-2. In the app, navigate to the AI Assistant panel
-3. Click on "Configure API Key"
-4. Enter your OpenAI API key
-5. Click "Save Key"

-### Ollama Configuration (Local AI)
-1. Download and install Ollama from [ollama.com](https://ollama.com)
-2. Run Ollama after installation
-3. Open a terminal/command prompt and pull a model: `ollama pull llama3`
-4. In the app, navigate to the AI Assistant panel
-5. Select "Ollama (Local AI)" as the provider
-6. Configure the server address (default: http://localhost:11434)
-7. Select your desired model (default: llama3)
-8. Click "Save Settings"

-### Other Providers
-The app also supports Poe and Replicate as AI providers, with similar configuration steps.

 ## Installation and Usage
 ```bash